gayeongpark/gayeongpark.github.io/_posts/2024-04-30-Functional programming.md

 - Imperative programming describes a step-by-step process for a program's execution, detailing the steps required to solve a problem. (such as Object-Oriented Programming)

-- In the declarative paradigm, I need to define the results I want a program to accomplish wihout describing its control flow. (such as Functional Programming)
+- In the declarative paradigm, I need to define the results I want a program to accomplish without describing its control flow. (such as Functional Programming)

 - JavaScript is supporting both paradigms, declarative and imperative programming.